Chart Color Schemes

 Cranbourne South's residents are extremely healthy with younger cohorts in particular seeing very low prevalence of common health conditions

-Analysis of health metrics indicates strong performance in Cranbourne South, with younger cohorts experiencing particularly low prevalence rates for common health conditions.
-Approximately 50% (~13,659 people) of the total population has private health cover, compared to the national average of 55.3%.
+Analysis of health metrics indicates strong performance throughout Cranbourne South, with younger cohorts experiencing a very low prevalence of common health conditions.
+The rate of private health cover is relatively low at approximately 50% of the total population (~13,659 people), compared to the national average of 55.3%.

-Asthma and mental health issues are the most prevalent medical conditions in the area, affecting 8.1% and 7.0% of residents respectively.
-Around 74.6% of residents declare themselves completely clear of medical ailments, compared to 76.4% across Greater Melbourne.
-The area has 8.9% (2,455 people) of residents aged 65 and over, with health outcomes among seniors presenting some challenges that require additional attention relative to the broader population.
+The most prevalent medical conditions in the area are asthma and mental health issues, affecting 8.1 and 7.0% of residents respectively.
+A total of 74.6% of residents report being completely clear of medical ailments, compared to 76.4% across Greater Melbourne.
+As of 2016, 8.9% of residents are aged 65 and over (2,455 people).
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health